Do you have a Promo Code box?

 Does your Balsamic Vinegar contain lead?

 Balsamic vinegar carries lead picked up from the earth during the agriculture of the grapes before the grapes are boiled down and the vinegar thickens.
 Regulatory policies generally require a safety margin of 1,000 fold which means that foods have to be listed as containing lead if they have lead levels more than 1/1,000th of the level that causes an effect in humans.
-Our premium dark and light vinegar bases are within the standard lead range for high quality balsamic vinegar of 30-35 parts per million.
-An average person would need to consume 1 to 2 cups of our balsamic vinegar per day for an extended period of time to reach the Proposition 65 lead level minimum threshold here in California which includes a 1000-fold safety margin from there before it becomes hazardous to humans. in other words, incredibly low.
+Our premium dark and light vinegar bases come in via lab analysis at a lead level of 19.7 parts per billion, an average person would need to consume 1 to 2 cups of our balsamic vinegar per day for an extended period of time to even reach the Proposition 65 lead level minimum threshold here in California which includes a 1000-fold safety margin from there before it becomes hazardous to humans. in other words, incredibly low.

 Do your products contain sulfites?